ibm-cloud-architecture/devops-demo-pipelines/README.md

 # Introduction
 This repository contains multiple pipelines such as `artifactory-package-release-update`, `git-package-release-update` and `mcm-pipelines`.
 You can view all the pipelines at `/pipelines/incubator`.
-It also contains a `./run.sh` script file which helps automate the process of deploying your pipelines on git.
+The repository also contains a `./run.sh` script file which helps automate the process of deploying your pipelines on git.

 There are multiple approaches on packaging and releasing your pipelines.
 Both the `artifactory-package-release-update` & `git-package-release-update` pipelines do the same thing, package, manage and deploy your custom pipelines, except in different environments.
 For example, the `artifactory-package-release-update` pipeline, packages your